 This old traditional style of surf rowing was never previously considered a sport on its own.

-Luckily one of my relatives who live in Hawaii had already been paddle boarding for a few years, so I had a board to get started.
+Luckily one of my relatives in Hawaii had already been paddleboarding for a few years, so I had a board to get started.

 It proved to be a lot more fun than I had imagined, and great exercise too.

 What is Stand Up Paddleboarding?

-It was initially just a convenient and more effective way to get from the shore out to sea where the waves were breaking.
+Initially, it was just a convenient and more effective way to get from the shore to the sea where the waves were breaking.

-To stand up paddleboard, there are three necessary objects: a long thick surfboard that's specifically designed for the sport, a long-handled paddle, and a body of water.
+There are three necessary objects to stand up paddleboard: a long thick surfboard specifically designed for the sport, a long-handled paddle, and a body of water.

 Apart from technique and lots of practice, that's just about all there is to it.

 Beginners paddle in calmer water, while experts can even take on giant waves in the middle of paddling.